b-straub/DexieNET/DexieNETCloudPushServer/README.md

 Create a Docker image using the [buildPushServer.sh](../buildPushServer.sh) script.
 Make sure *--platform* matches your desired architecture.

-**For new releases please expire all subscriptions and if push still doesn't work delete and reinstall your PWA!**
+**For new releases please expire all subscriptions, and if push still doesn't work, delete and reinstall your PWA!**

 Setting up the app's secrets is a two-step process:
 * map any local directory to */pushserver/database/*